 Insurance may cover medically necessary braces, even if you don't have coverage for orthodontics.

-Sometimes, the misalignment of a patient’s teeth is severe enough to cause health issues such as jaw pain, grinding of teeth, greater likelihood of tooth decay or gum disease.
+Sometimes, the misalignment of a patient’s teeth is severe enough to cause health issues such as jaw pain, grinding of teeth, greater chance of tooth decay or gum disease.
 In such cases, a dentist’s assessment could determine that braces qualify for coverage as a medically necessary procedure, even if your dental plan does not include orthodontics.

 Frequently asked questions